kromerm/adfdataflowdocs/Concepts/adf-data-flow-json.md

 ## reduce
 ### Description
 Accumulates elements in an array.
-Reduce expects a reference to an accumulator and one element in the first predicate function as #acc and #item and it expects the resulting value as #result to be used in the second predicate function.
+Reduce expects a reference to an accumulator and one element in the first expression function as #acc and #item and it expects the resulting value as #result to be used in the second expression function.

 ### Examples
 ```